-It is important to point out that if you notice nodules or any other irregularities in your breasts, you should consult a physician so that they can perform the appropriate diagnostic testing.
-The doctor may order you a mammogram, or an ultrasound mammogram, to rule out other illnesses.
+It is important to point out that if you notice nodules or any other irregularities in your breasts, you should consult a doctor.
+They will be able to perform the appropriate diagnostic testing.
+The doctor may send you for a mammogram, or an ultrasound mammogram, to rule out other illnesses.
 Since fibrocystic breast changes are so common, and present no greater health risks for women, physicians do not consider this to be an illness.
-But, at any rate, lots of women look for ways to alleviate the tension and pain in the breasts, caused by this condition.
-Continue reading to discover the answers to these questions.
+However, many women look for ways to relieve the tension and pain of fibrocystic breasts.
+We’ll explain how you can.

 Reduce salt intake

 Some people recommend reducing salt intake, or salty foods, so that the body doesn’t retain liquids.
 In theory, this could work to alleviate symptoms brought on by fibrocystic changes in the breasts.
 However, there are still no scientific tests that prove the efficiency of this method.